kovzol/geogebra-discovery/docs/technical.md

 For some reason, Gradle cannot handle different versions for native packages, so we need the same version of Giac uniformly.

+As of February 2026, ARM support has been dropped.
+Instead, 64-bit Raspberry Pi support is introduced (aarch64 architecture).

 ## Localization of new features

 GeoGebra's official translation system is a closed source application